andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 We met up for supper & a beer at Oslo Street Food food hall, our party staving off a ravenous hunger from the day's Nordic Cycle.
-We catch up over a couple teriyaki rice bowls and &Aring;ss lagers, my compadre filling me in on his journey to the land of the Norse.
+We catch up over a couple teriyaki rice bowls and &Aring;ss lagers, my Stateside comrade filling me in on his journey to the land of the Norse.

-I try to keep up with the barrister banter between Will & Andy Mac, lobbing a few precisely timed *Point of Parliamentary Procedure*!! shouts into the transript to the chagrin of noone I'm sure.
+I try to keep up with the barrister banter between Will & Andy Mac, lobbing a few precisely timed *Point of Parliamentary Procedure*!! shouts into the transcript to the annoyance of nobody I'm sure.

-A few more &oslash;s & a handful of stories later finds us at Crow Bar, a craft beer saloon just a snowball's throw from the food hall.
+A few more &oslash;ls & a handful of stories later finds us at Crow Bar, a craft beer saloon just a snowball's throw from the food hall.
 During our jaunt to the Crow we pass a fella ripping a stogie that could substitute as a cane for Danny DeVito.